 - Any action, which would reflect, dishonor and disgrace on this chapter.

 - To vote a member out of the club, a complaint must be lodged by a member or members to the Board of Directors at a regular club meeting.
 The member being voted on must be present.
 After hearing both sides of the complaint, the membership present will vote by a written ballot with majority rule.
-The Board of Directors can make a decision without the club in extreme situations.
+The Board of Directors can make a decision to remove a member without the majority vote of club members in extreme situations.

 Rules Applying to All Prospective members